 - In the event of late payment of any invoice, we reserve the right to charge administration fees and default interest at the rate of 4.00% above Bank of England base rate on any balance outstanding.

-- These terms are subject to the laws of England and Wales and shall not affect any provision of the general law or professional standards applicable to the relationship between us and you.
+- These terms are subject to the laws of England & Wales and shall not affect any provision of the law or professional standards applicable to our relationship.

-- Any notice to be given to us may be sent to us at our registered office and, any notice to be given by us may be given at your last known postal or email address.
+- You must send any notices to us at our registered office.
+Any notice to be given by us will be sent to your last known postal address or email address.

 Wilson & Roe High Court Enforcement is a trading style of Cerberus HCE Limited.
 Company registration: 13460661.
 VAT registered: 383 2730 91